Clackamas Education Service District

 Clackamas ESD is governed by a citizen-elected Board of Directors and an appointed advisor representing employment training.
 Five of the Board positions represent geographical zones and two are designated at-large.
 All members serve four-year terms.

 Administration

-The superintendent is Jada Rupley, who has been serving since 2016.
+The superintendent is Larry Didway, who has been serving since 2021.
 An assistant superintendent, four service area directors and an executive assistant provide support.
+A board of directors,five are elected by zone, and two at-large, are elected to four-year terms countywide.

 Districts

 CESD serves the following School districts: